-- 1. Assignments are to be submitted to Brightspace (D2L).
+- 1. This is a high-flex course.
+Although you are able to attend in person or remotely, please note that the final exam requires on-site attendance.
+Students who choose to attend class in person are strongly encouraged to wear masks. - 2.
+Assignments are to be submitted to myClass (D2L).
 I will not accept assignments submitted via e-mail.
-The Brightspace (D2L) site for this course contains everything you need to be successful.
+The myClass (D2L) site for this course contains everything you need to be successful.
 Resist the temptation to go outside of the course to consult literary guides, other websites, etc. All of the work you submit MUST be your own.
 We will discuss academic integrity in class.
-Please note students are required to accept the Turnitin user agreement when submitting assignments. - 2.
-It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of loss, a duplicate copy must be available upon request. - 3.
+Please note students are required to accept the Turnitin user agreement when submitting assignments. - 3.
+It is the student's responsibility to retain a copy of ALL assignments submitted for grading; in the unlikely event of loss, a duplicate copy must be available upon request. - 4.
 Written assignments are to be submitted on time.
 This means that they are due at the beginning of class.
-Late assignments will incur a penalty of 5% per day with weekends counting as two days. - 4.
+Late assignments will incur a penalty of 5% per day with weekends counting as two days. - 5.
 Extensions will be granted for written assignments in extenuating circumstances.
-Documentation may be required. - 5.
-Students are required to check the Brightspace (D2L) site for this course before each class to stay informed concerning the schedule of readings as well as course updates and announcements. - 6.
+Documentation may be required. - 6.
+Students are required to check the myClass (D2L) site for this course before each class to stay informed. - 7.
+Regularly scheduled office hours will be held via Zoom.
+I am also happy to discuss assignments, etc. with you outside of my official office hours.
+If you would like to meet either during my regularly scheduled office hours or at an alternate time, simply contact me via e-mail. - 8.
 To help create a sense of community, students are required to enable video when they log into Zoom.
-Use of the chat function will be restricted to class discussion, questions, etc. Please make every attempt to minimize distractions (i.e. turn off cell phones, close unnecessary windows, etc.). - 7.
-This class will be delivered synchronously; students are expected to attend each class.
+Please make every attempt to minimize distractions (i.e. turn off cell phones, close unnecessary windows, etc.).
+Unless there are extenuating circumstances, you must enable video in order to be considered present.

+- 9. This class will be delivered synchronously; students are expected to attend each class either in person or virtually.
 Recordings or lecture materials may be made available to students who miss class if extenuating circumstances arise.
-Documentation may be required. - 8.
+Documentation may be required. - 10.
 Students who miss more than 10 percent of classes (2-3 classes) will not receive a passing grade for attendance or participation.

-- 9. You are more than welcome to contact me via e-mail to ask questions, etc. Please note that you are more likely to receive a quick response if you contact me during the week (Monday to Friday).
+Students must attend the full class to be considered present. - 11.
+You are more than welcome to contact me via e-mail to ask questions, etc. Please note that you are more likely to receive a quick response if you contact me during the week (Monday to Friday).
 My response time on weekends will be slower.
-I will respond to most e-mails within 24-48 hours (depending on the volume of e-mails I receive).
-If you have a complicated question or are seeking specific assignment advice (i.e. if you would like me to read drafts, make suggestions regarding essay structure, etc.), you should contact me via e-mail and request to meet via Zoom - 10.
+I will respond to most e-mails within 48 hours (depending on the volume of e-mails I receive).
+If you have a complicated question or are seeking specific assignment advice (i.e. if you would like me to read drafts, make suggestions regarding essay structure, etc.), you should contact me via e-mail and request to meet via Zoom. - 12.
 Students should avoid making travel plans until after the exam schedule has been set.
 The registrar will release the exam schedule during the semester; please note that absolutely no alternative examination dates will be considered except in the case of a medical emergency.